Q. Would Jim be a guest at my convention or event?

 Q. Are Jim’s books available in audio format?

 A. Yes!
 The complete catalogue is available through the Jim-Butcher.com store!
-Most of the Dresden Files series is read by James Marsters (of Buffy fame), with the exception of Ghost Story, which is read by John Glover.
-The Codex Alera is performed by Kate Reading.
+The Dresden Files series is read by James Marsters (of Buffy fame), the Codex Alera is performed by Kate Reading, and the Cinder Spires is read by Euan Morton.

-Q. What’s this about a Dresden Files graphic novel, or What are “Welcome to the Jungle” and “Ghoul, Goblin”?
+Q. What’s this about a Dresden Files graphic novel?

 A. The Dresden Files has expanded to the graphic novel medium!
 Welcome to the Jungle is the first Dresden Files graphic novel, an original story set before the events of Storm Front.
 It’s written by Jim Butcher, pencilled by Ardian Syaf, and published by the Dabel Brothers.
 Ghoul, Goblin is another original story set between Fool Moon and Grave Peril, written by Jim Butcher and Mark Powers, illustrated by Joe Cooper, and published by Dynamite Entertainment.
+War Cry and Down Town are illustrated by Carlos Gomez.
 You can buy the hardcover compilations from the Jim-Butcher.com store.

-Jim’s novels are also getting the graphic novel treatment.
+Jim’s first two novels also got the graphic novel treatment.
 Storm Front is available in two volumes, illustrated by Ardian Syaf and Brett Booth.
 You can buy the hardcover compilation in two volumes from our store.
 Fool Moon is also available in two volumes, illustrated by Chase Conley and published by Dynamite Entertainment.
-Next up is another original piece, though the name and chronology haven’t been announced yet.

 Q. When will we get new episodes of the TV show?